Indian Kidney Exchange Program: A Game Theoretic Perspective: Introduction

 From the matrix generated, IKEP analyzes the top most preference of the pairs on the donors.
 And these preferences are used to generate stable matches between pairs and donors.

-In the remaining parts of paper, \cref{systemModel} describes the system model of IKEP and \cref{IKEP_algorithms}, present the algorithmic implementation of the mechanism proposed.
-We then paint a picture of how indian influences on weights(Societal acceptance score) affects the compatibility matrix generated to form a preference list in \cref{IndianPrespective}.
+In the remaining parts of paper, \cref{currentSituationInIndia} gives us an idea of where India stands in terms of kidney exchange, transplantation and various other prevailing issues. \cref{IKEP_background} provides a basic understanding of kidney exchange and various other technical or related terms.
+Now in \cref{systemModel} describes the system model of IKEP and \cref{IKEP_algorithms}, present the algorithmic implementation of the mechanism proposed.
+We then paint a picture of how Indian influence on weights(Societal acceptance score) affects the compatibility matrix generated to form a preference list in \cref{IndianPrespective}.

+After that, in \cref{effectsEFAndEIKEPA} we discuss the effects of Edge Filter, how it works and cons of using the normal IKEPA as described in \cref{IKEP_algorithms}.
+To solve the problems described, we come up with an Enhanced version of IKEPA i.e, E-IKEPA, \cref{enhancedIKEPA} states the same.

-In \cref{prioritizingPairs}, we describe the way in which, the preferences are made strict and non-ambiguous. \cref{IKEP_deployment} speaks about the way in which the cycles proposed by IKEP could be deployed in a distributed but simultaneous manner. \cref{limitationsOfIkep} states the limitations of IKEP and how they could be solved. \cref{futureScope} and \cref{conclusion} provides insights for future work and concludes the paper.
+In \cref{prioritizingPairs}, we describe the way in which, the preferences are made strict and non-ambiguous. \cref{IKEP_deployment} speaks about the way in which the cycles proposed by IKEP could be deployed in a distributed but simultaneous manner.
+After that, in \cref{simulationUsingIndianData}, we simulate IKEP run on Indian Data. \cref{limitationsOfIkep} states the limitations of IKEP and how they could be solved. \cref{futureScope} and \cref{conclusion} provides insights for future work and concludes the paper.

 \cref{currentSituationInIndia} gives an idea of the current situation of KEPs in India and things related to that. and \cref{IKEP_background} provides necessary background details about kidney exchange and biological terms used in this paper.